 This post is sponsored by Analogue Wonderland, which offers more than 200 films.
 You can buy Fujicolor Industrial 100 from them here.

-Analogue Wonderland, who sponsor this post, ships film almost anywhere.
+Analogue Wonderland, who sponsors this post, ships film almost anywhere.
 Click their logo to choose from their extensive selection.

 I love car shows!
 Especially those where everyday people show off their old iron.
 A nearby dealer of classic cars invites folks to bring their muscle and classic cars the last Saturday of every month during the warm-weather months.
 I visited last month with my Nikon N90s and 50mm f/2 AF Nikkor lens.